John2029/lolllllllllll/README.md

-# This is a C++ file that is pretty EPIC because it just says hello universe veryy cool.
+# This is a C++ file that just says "Hello Universe!" veryy cool.